 The charm of Leuven

 One of the best things about Leuven is that it carries a small town charm.
-All the monuments, historical buildings, attractive restaurants, cafes and shops are situated within Leuven’s city center.
-You have a few big squares, and a lot of narrow streets that simply look magical.
+All the monuments, historical buildings, attractive restaurants, cafes and shops are situated within Leuven’s city centre.
+You have a few big squares and a lot of narrow streets that simply look magical.
 This especially comes in handy when the weather is not so great and it’s pouring rain all the time (been there, done that).
 So you literally have all of the city’s highlights in one place.

 The town hall of Leuven